jnmugerwa/jnmugerwa.github.io/content/blog/bet-maker/index.md

 - I would gain an incredible edge in the job market, just as the pandemic had made job-hunting significantly more competitive.
 - I would be able to pay off my student loans and build a rainy day fund, just as pandemic-induced economic uncertainty had made having a solid financial foundation paramount.
+- I may have a normal to semi-normal last year, given COVID is under control a year from now
 - I would not have to attend Zoom University Inc.

 #### Breaking down the right-hand-side of the equation
-The probability of me not getting an internship was very low and the value that I'd be losing was:
+The value I'd be losing by taking a year off:
-- I would graduate a year early.
+- I wouldn't graduate on-time.

 ###### That's literally it.

 I wouldn't be losing out on the college experience™, nor a high-quality education, nor extracurriculars, nor literally anything else that makes school a worthwhile investment.

 #### Conclusion
-Life handed me a rare opportunity with maximal expectation; ain't a difficult decision, mayne.
+Life extended a rare opportunity with maximal expectation; ain't a difficult decision, mayne.

 ## Buy into blood, sell into exuberance
 After evacuating campus in March, I immediately started planning to take a gap year.
 This was because I immediately recognized that: